FoodReady » Blog » What Are Preventive Controls in Food Safety?

-What Are Preventive Controls for Food?
+What Are Preventive Controls in Food Safety?

-Preventive controls for human food
+Preventive controls for food safety

 Preventive controls are part of a robust food safety management program that allows for a properly trained team to protect the food supply and the consumer.
 Some of the tools may include process preventive controls, allergen preventive controls, sanitation preventive controls, and supply chain preventive controls.
 The concepts of preventive controls can be used in almost any food manufacturing, packaging, storage, or distribution system.